Post-traumatic stress disorder, often referred to as PTSD, is more common than you may realize.

 Before the crash and thereafter, he struggled with painkiller and marijuana addiction, but after multiple surgeries, he vowed to live a healthier life.

 Though he healed physically, the trauma still affected him.
-He suffered from PTSD and ‘survivors guilt’ and refused to fly.
+Due to his struggle with PTSD and ‘survivors guilt’ he refused to fly.

 He has said that therapy, breath work, and holistic methods of healing have helped him.